IBM/cp4i-deployment-samples/EventEnabledInsurance/readme.md

 db_uuid_sor_eei=# \q
 ```

-# Reset the events for the System Of Record table
+# Reset the events for the sor.public.quotes topic
 To remove all of the old events the whole `sor.public.quotes` topic can be deleted.
 When further changes are made to the System Of Record table the Debezium connector
 will recreate the topic.